bseltz-cohesity/scripts/reports/grafana/README.md

 ## PostgreSQL Custom Reporting Database

-`Note: as of Cohesity version 7.x, access to the PostgreSQL database is deprecated.
+`Note`: as of Cohesity version 7.x, access to the PostgreSQL database is deprecated.
 It's still possoble to enable access but requires intervention by Cohesity Support to do so.
-It is therefore not recommended to use PostgreSQL to access metrics.`
+It is therefore not recommended to use PostgreSQL to access metrics.

 Examples: <https://github.com/cohesity/community-automation-samples/tree/main/reports/grafana/PostgreSQL>